Arksine/moonraker/docs/user_changes.md

 ##
 This file tracks configuration changes and deprecations.
-Additionally changest to Moonraker that require user intervention will be tracked here.
+Additionally changes to Moonraker that require user intervention will be tracked here.

 ### December 24th 2023